 As co-artistic director of Up & Down Theatre Company, Holloway has created online video sketches including the satirical music video "Make America Great Again" which garnered over 20 million views in 2016.
 He teaches at New Mexico School for the Arts.

-Stephanie Taxy, Coordinator
+Stephanie Taxy, Producer

 Stephanie Taxy teaches screenwriting to film and television writers.
 Previously Stephanie was the Director of Creative Affairs for MGM where she heard over 3000 pitches and supervised the acquisition, development and production of feature films.

 Stephanie left MGM to create her own company to help people learn to pitch, and also wrote the book Good in a Room which was published by Random House.
 She has been featured on The Today Show on NBC, The Early Show on CBS, KTLA, Los Angeles Times, National Public Radio and in Inc, Atlantic, Variety and Script magazines.

 She has produced many projects with Ben including websites, books, events, speeches, and even a son.
 She received a BFA in Theater Directing from Carnegie Mellon University.